U.S. regulator sues Musk for fraud, seek to remove him from Tesla

 Teresa Goody, CEO of law firm Goody Counsel and a former SEC attorney, said the SEC had acted quickly but that most such SEC lawsuits are usually settled without going to a jury trial.
 Settlements can take some time to reach if the defendant is unwilling to budge on the SEC’s key demands.

-“The SEC seeking an officer and director bar magnifies the consequences for Musk and strengthens the SEC’s position in potential future settlement negotiations,” said Goody.

-The SEC lawsuit comes as Tesla has been struggling to deliver its new Model 3 sedan into the hands of customers, after a long series of production issues and delays.
-The new vehicle is key to the company’s future profitability.
+The SEC lawsuit comes as Tesla has been struggling to deliver its new Model 3 sedan, which is key to the company’s future profitability, after a long series of production issues and delays.

-The possibility of Musk being ousted as CEO also increases uncertainty about access to capital for Tesla, which has never posted an annual profit but has vowed to be profitable in the third and fourth quarters.

 Musk has long used Twitter to criticize short-sellers betting against his company, and already faced several investor lawsuits over the Aug.
 7 tweets, which caused Tesla’s share price to gyrate.